Christopher Lee: 1947–1957: Career beginnings

-Somlo sent him to see Rank's David Henley and Olive Dodds, who signed him on a seven-year contract.
+Somlo sent Lee to see Rank's David Henley and Olive Dodds, who signed him on a seven-year contract.
 Like other students at Rank's "Charm School," Lee had difficulty finding work.
 He finally made his film début in 1948, in Terence Young's Gothic romance Corridor of Mirrors.
 He played Charles; the director got around his height by placing him at a table in a nightclub alongside Lois Maxwell, Mavis Villiers, Hugh Latimer and John Penrose.
 Lee had a single line, "a satirical shaft meant to qualify the lead's bravura."

-In this early period, he made an uncredited appearance in Laurence Olivier's film version of Hamlet (1948), as a spear carrier (his later co-star and close friend Peter Cushing played Osric).
+In this early period, Lee made an uncredited appearance in Laurence Olivier's film version of Hamlet (1948), as a spear carrier (his later co-star and close friend Peter Cushing played Osric).
 A few years later, he appeared in Captain Horatio Hornblower R.N.
 (1951) as a Spanish captain.
-He was cast when the director asked him if he could speak Spanish and fence, which he was able to do.
+Lee was cast when the director asked him if he could speak Spanish and fence, which he was able to do.
 Lee appeared uncredited in the American epic Quo Vadis (1951), which was shot in Rome, playing a chariot driver and was injured when he was thrown from it at one point during the shoot.

-He recalled that his breakthrough came in 1952, when Douglas Fairbanks, Jr. began making films at the British National Studios.
+Lee recalled that his breakthrough came in 1952, when Douglas Fairbanks, Jr. began making films at the British National Studios.
 He said in 2006, "I was cast in various roles in 16 of them and even appeared with Buster Keaton and it proved an excellent training ground."
-The same year, he appeared in John Huston's Oscar-nominated Moulin Rouge.
+The same year, Lee appeared in John Huston's Oscar-nominated Moulin Rouge.
 Throughout the next decade, he made nearly 30 films, including The Cockleshell Heroes, playing mostly stock action characters.